Does Visualizing Goals Work? Here’s What the Research Says

 What does your life look like?

-Also visualize the obstacles, setbacks, and potential failure.
-From there, you can create “if-then” plans.
+If you want to achieve those goals, you have to be critical and accept reality.
+You must also visualize the obstacles, setbacks, and potential failures.
+From there, you can create "if-then" plans.

 You can read more about breaking bad habits and creating if-then plans here.